The Place Paper Assignment

 (This same text appears in the course syllabus; it is excerpted here for ease of Web reference.)

 This is due at the beginning of lecture on Monday, November 23, and is intended to give you an opportunity actually to do environmental history yourself as a way of synthesizing what you've learned from the entire course.
-In it, you are to choose some place--either located in Madison or somewhere you know well from your home or travels--and write a brief essay discussing your interpretation of some aspects of its environmental history, using materials we’ve studied in the class.
-Because this is a brief paper, you’ll need to think carefully about what parts of your chosen place you wish to explore in your essay: it is far better to discuss a few aspects well than many aspects superficially.
+In it, you are to choose some place--either located in Madison or somewhere you know well from your home or travels--and write a brief essay discussing your interpretation of some aspects of its environmental history, using the themes and perspectives we’ve studied in class.
+Because this is a relatively brief paper, you’ll need to think carefully about what parts of your chosen place you wish to explore in your essay: it is far better to discuss a few aspects well than many aspects superficially.
 Write a description or tell a story that will explain to the reader how this place came to have the shape and qualities it has today.
-You should think of this paper is an exercise in historical, geographical, and environmental interpretation, asking you to read a small patch of landscape as a historical document of past environmental change.
+You should think of this paper as an exercise in historical, geographical, and environmental interpretation, asking you to read a small patch of landscape as a document of past environmental change.
 Just as importantly, your place should illustrate one or more important themes drawn from the course as a whole, so please be careful to think carefully about which course themes can help you interpret the past of your place—and which aspects of your place can illustrate the themes of the course.

 Since we'd like you to be thinking about this paper from the very start of the semester, we'd like to offer you some suggestions for the how best to approach it.
-Remember that the most important aspect of this assignment is for you to have an experience trying to “read” an actual landscape while comparing what you find in that place today with historical documents that will help you interpret how it was different in the past.
+Remember that a key aspect of this assignment is for you to gain experience trying to “read” an actual landscape while comparing what you find in that place today with historical documents that will help you interpret how it was different in the past.
 We fully understand that you don’t know enough environmental history to construct a complete or fully accurate narrative of environmental changes that have shaped your chosen place.
 What we’re looking for instead is that you take a long, careful look at the place and try to see it with unfamiliar eyes, taking nothing for granted but looking at everything you see there as if you’d never seen it before.
 Then ask how the things you see might have come to be there.
-(This assignment may go better and be more fun if you imagine that you’re a visitor from outer space who’s just landed and is trying to make sense of all the strange things you see around you: why on earth do people live this way?
-How did the lives of earlier inhabitants leave traces that can still be seen?)
 As the first lecture of the course suggests, the trick is to ask as many questions as you can about landscapes you ordinarily take for granted.
 (Remember, you can go back and reread that first lecture, which is printed as an essay called "Kennecott Journey" in the book Under an Open Sky: Rethinking America’s Western Past, edited by myself; a PDF version of it is even more conveniently available on the course page of my website.)
 Use materials from the readings and from the lectures to help you think about the kinds of questions you want to ask, and do the best job you can answering these questions using the evidence you can find on the ground.
-Unless you have a background in field ecology, you’d probably do well not to worry too much about trying to identify individual species of plants and animals, though you should at least look closely at these just to see what you can figure out about the way they’re arranged on the land; more importantly, though, look at the broader patterns of boundaries, buildings, street patterns, fence lines, utility services, etc., instead.

 If you’re having trouble choosing a place to write about, consider these suggestions right here in Madison; most can easily be applied to other locations as well:

 Remember, the most important goal of this assignment is to look at a place, ask questions about it, and think about its past with reference to the historical and geographical phenomena you’ve learned about in this course.
 This is much harder when you’re worrying about it in the abstract than when you’re actually doing it.
 It really doesn’t matter what place you pick.
 You could literally go to anywhere in Madison or your hometown and take a random walk through a neighborhood, thinking about everything you see along the way, and write a great paper based on it.

 There are a number of ways you could learn more about your chosen place.
 The suggestions I’ve listed below relate mainly to Wisconsin places, but most would be equally well suited to other parts of the country as well.